Calvin Oldham: Coaching career

 Prior to becoming head coach at Bayreuth in 1996, Oldham served as an assistant coach with the club during the 1995-96 campaign.
 Following a two-year stint at the Bayreuth helm, he accepted the head coaching position at Bayer Leverkusen in 1998.
 During his four-year tenure, he guided the Leverkusen team to the Bundesliga finals in 2000 and to semifinal appearances in 1999 and 2001.

 Oldham worked as a scout for the Toronto Raptors of the NBA in 2002-03 and was a member of the coaching staff (assistant coach in 2003-04, associate head coach in 2004-05) of Maine Black Bears men's basketball.

 From 2005 to 2007, Oldham served as associate head coach of Alba Berlin alongside Henrik Rödl, winning the Bundesliga regular season championship both years and advancing to the finals in 2006.

 Oldham worked as an assistant coach for KCC Egis of the Korean Basketball League (KBL) between 2007 and 2013, winning the KBL title in 2009 and reaching the finals one year later.
 In 2013, Oldham returned to Germany, taking over as head coach of Eisbären Bremerhaven.
 He was sacked in February 2015 after a run of seven straight losses.
 Prior to the 2016-17 season, he was appointed as assistant coach of the Chiba Jets of the Japanese B.League.
 Oldham stayed with the Jets until 2020.
 In 2021, he was named assistant coach of the Toyotsu Fighting Eagles Nagoya in Japan.
+His Nagoya stint came to a close in May 2026.
+Oldham signed with the Kobe Storks in July 2026, where he stepped into the assistant role once again.